nkern/plot_ellipse/README.md

 plot_ellipse(x_cent=0, y_cent=0, semimaj=2, semimin=1, phi=np.pi/4, ax=ax)
 plt.show()
 ```

+#### Features
+It can interface with plt.fill()
+It can directly take a 2x2 covariance matrix (numpy ndarray) and will plot probability contours

 #### Installation
 To install, simply clone this repo to a directory in your PYTHONPATH